makhlaghi/fitsstats/README.md

 This is a very simple program to read the statistics of a full FITS image or part of it.
 A mask can also be specified.
-If a mask is specified, only pixels that are not masked (have a non-zero mask value) will be used in the analysis.
+If a mask is specified, only pixels that are not masked (have a zero mask value) will be used in the analysis.
 The histogram and cumulative frequency plot of the desired pixels can also be saved.
 A simple ASCII histogram will also be plotted on the standard output for a simple and fast comparison before going onto the details.